April 25, 2017

 Class of 2000 Law Review Award: Jennifer Leaphart (L ’17)

-Senior member with the most-effective contribution to the year’s success and most-improved writing.
+Senior member with the most-effective contribution to the year’s success.

 Conrad Meyer III Law Review Award: Tyler Dunphy (L '17)